vivekN7/TR2000-API-Data-Manager/Ops/TR2K_START_HERE.md

 # TR2000 API Data Manager - Project Status

+## 🔴 CRITICAL REMINDERS
+1. **NEVER push to GitHub without explicit permission from the user**
+2. **Commit locally as often as needed, but DO NOT use 'git push' unless specifically asked**
+3. **Always ask before pushing: "Would you like me to push these changes to GitHub?"**

-## Current State (2025-08-14)
+## Current State (2025-08-14 - End of Day)
 The TR2000 API Data Manager is a Blazor Server application (.NET 9.0) that interfaces with the TR2000 API to manage piping specification data.
-The project is approximately 95% complete with all reference endpoints now working correctly.
+The project is approximately 98% complete with all major functionality working correctly.

 ## Project Structure
 ```